tensorflow/gnn/tensorflow_gnn/docs/guide/runner.md

     raise NotImplementedError()
 ```

-A `Task` collects the ancillary pieces for training a Keras model with a graph
+A `Task` represents a learning objective for a GNN model and defines all the
-learning objective.
-A `Task` is expected to return preprocessors for a
+non-GNN pieces around the base GNN.
+A `Task` is expected to define preprocessing
-`tf.data.Dataset` (of `GraphTensor`) and adapt a Keras model for a graph
+for a `tf.data.Dataset` (of `GraphTensor`) and produce prediction outputs (via
-learning objective.
-Model adaptation refers to the addition of the readout and
+`predict(...)`). `predict(...)` typically performs the addition of the readout
-prediction heads (see step 3 of
+and prediction heads (see step 3 of
 [The big picture](gnn_modeling.md#the-big-picture-initialization-graph-updates-and-readout)).
-It also provides any losses and metrics for that objective.
+The `Task` also provides any losses and metrics for that objective.
 Common
 implementations for classification and regression (by graph or root node) are
 provided: